openroboticmetaverse/knowledge-base/docs/index.md

 ## Welcome

-Welcome to the official knowledge base of **Open Roboverse**.
+Welcome to the official knowledge base of **open robotic metaverse** or in short **orom**.
 Here, we provide comprehensive resources, guidelines, and insights to acquaint you with the revolutionary metaverse of simulated autonomous robots.

 ## What We Offer